What Is Overindulgent Parenting

 Overindulgent parenting is a parenting style in which parents consistently inundate their children with family resources, such as wealth, attention, experiences, and a lack of responsibility at developmentally inappropriate levels.
 Children are often given these things too early or too much1.

-When parents overindulge, they may do so not for their children but for their own needs.
+When parents overindulge, they may do so not for their children but for their own emotional needs.
 They may have lived in poverty as a child and don’t want their child to go through the same experience.

 Overindulged children are raised in an unrealistic environment.
 They miss out on essential life experiences such as persevering through challenges, dealing with setbacks, and learning how to compromise.
 Dawson & Bredehoft argue that it is a form of child neglect2.

 Overindulging and spoiling are often used interchangeably, as they display similar parental behaviors.
 However, their underlying causes can differ.

 Spoiling typically arises from the child’s rather than the parents’ needs.

 Parents may give in and spoil their children to avoid conflicts or to seem like “cool” parents.

 These permissive parents often surrender their authority and have difficulty enforcing consistent, age-appropriate boundaries.
 This can lead to excessive, self-absorbed, unruly, and ill-tempered behavior in children.